 Day 2 in Porto: Ribiera and Vila Nova de Gaia

 Porto’s Ribiera is the historic riverfront area.
 The colourful buildings are home to shops, cafes, restaurants, and more.
 Wander through the streets then spend some time on the waterfront by taking a Douro River cruise.
 The cruise will take you up and down the waterfront allowing picture-perfect views of the city and its impressive bridges.
-Keep an eye out for local kids jumping off of the bridges (often for money)
+Keep an eye out for local kids jumping off of the bridges!
+They usually jump after getting a few euro from tourists.

 Afternoon: Vila Nova de Gaia